hbi99/defiantjs.com/v2/src/res/md/expressions-table.md

+## XPath
+A powerful tool when dealing with XML is the advantage of using XPath.
+XPath is a standardized language for addressing parts of an XML document and enables features such as analysis, transformation & refined data selection out of an XML structure.
+The lack of a similar feature for working with JSON has prompted initiatives such as JSONPath, which has not been standardized or widely accepted by the community.
+With Defiant, you can unleash the power of XPath on JSON objects, with no retooling or reschooling!

 ## Expressions Table
 The syntax table below offers a glimpse of the power that XPath brings.
 XPath has a lot more to offer.
 An important advantage of implementing XPath, as contrasted with JSONPath, is that this language has been documented a great deal on the web and information and how-to's can easily be found and digested.